dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ### Errors related to "duplicate" items

-If you explicitly added files to your project, or have XAML globs to automatically include files in your project, you'll possibly get one of the following errors:
+If you explicitly added files to your project, or have XAML globs to automatically include files in your project, you might get one of the following errors:

 * Duplicate 'ApplicationDefinition' items were included.
 * Duplicate 'Page' items were included.

 These errors are a result of the implicit *Include* globs conflicting with your settings.
-To work around this problem, either set [`EnableDefaultApplicationDefinition`](#enabledefaultapplicationdefinition) or [`EnableDefaultPageItems`](#enabledefaultpageitems) to `false`.
+To work around this problem, set either [`EnableDefaultApplicationDefinition`](#enabledefaultapplicationdefinition) or [`EnableDefaultPageItems`](#enabledefaultpageitems) to `false`.
 Setting these values to `false` reverts to the behavior of previous SDKs where you had to explicitly define the default globs in your project, or explicitly define the files to include in the project.

 You can completely disable all implicit includes by setting the [`EnableDefaultItems` property](msbuild-props.md#enabledefaultitems) to `false`.